The Best Strawberry Mousse Cake Recipe

 How To Make Strawberry Mousse Cake Recipe

-Mix Ingredients: In a mixing bowl, combine the graham cracker crumbs, sugar, and melted butter until the mixture resembles wet sand.
+1. Prepare the Crust: In a medium bowl, mix the graham cracker crumbs and sugar.
+Add the melted butter and stir until the mixture is well combined and resembles wet sand.

-Form the Crust: Press the mixture firmly into the bottom of a 9-inch springform pan to form an even layer.
-Chill in the refrigerator while preparing the mousse.
+2. Form the Crust: Press the mixture evenly into the bottom of a 9-inch springform pan, forming a firm crust.
+Chill the crust in the fridge for 20 minutes to set while you prepare the mousse.

-Dissolve Gelatin: In a small bowl, sprinkle the gelatin over ¼ cup of cold water.
-Let it sit for 5 minutes to bloom.
+3. Gelatin Preparation: In a small bowl, sprinkle gelatin over cold water.
+Let it bloom for about 5 minutes.

-Beat Cream: In a mixing bowl, whip the heavy cream and vanilla extract until stiff peaks form.
+6. Whip Cream: In a separate bowl, whip the heavy cream with vanilla extract until stiff peaks form.
+Set aside.

-Layer the Mousse: Pour the strawberry mousse over the chilled crust, smoothing the top with a spatula.
+8. Assemble the Cake: Pour the mousse mixture over the chilled graham cracker crust.
+Smooth the top with a spatula.
+Chill the cake for at least 3 hours to set.

 Nutrition Statement Strawberry Mousse Cake Recipe